Registration and Attendance

 To add, drop, or withdraw from a course, students may do so by contacting the assistant for Graduate Programs.
 International students participating in Hyflex via face-to-face delivery are under the same policies as students that participate online.

-Adding an Online/Hyflex Course
+Adding an Online/Hyflex/Residential Course

 Students may add courses to their schedule in consultation with their academic advisor.
 A course cannot be added less than one week before the start date of the semester/session.

-Dropping an Online/Hyflex Course
+Dropping an Online/Hyflex/Residential Course

-Students who have not participated in any class activities may drop online courses without impacting their GPA and will receive no record of the course on their transcripts.
+Students who have not participated in any class activities may drop courses without impacting their GPA and will receive no record of the course on their transcripts.

 Withdrawing from an Online/Hyflex Course

-Students who have participated in an online course may withdraw from the course by contacting the assistant for Graduate Programs.
+Students who have participated in a course may withdraw from the course by contacting the assistant for Graduate Programs.
 Students who withdraw during the first week of class receive a grade of W on their transcripts, but there is no impact on their GPA.
 Students who withdraw after the start of the second week of class receive a grade of WF on their transcripts, and their GPA will be impacted.
 Students who do not officially withdraw from a class by the stated deadlines will receive an F for the class.

 Students who are receiving financial aid must remain continuously enrolled and maintain full- or part-time enrollment status.